 The Constitution allows the Parliament to give the High Court additional original jurisdiction within limits.
-The Parliament has given the Court such jurisdiction in all matters arising under the Constitution or involving its interpretation and in trials of indictable offences against the laws of the Commonwealth (Judiciary Act 1903, s.
-30).
-The Court is also a Court of Disputed Returns (Commonwealth Electoral Act 1918, s.
-184, Australian Capital Territory Representation (House of Representatives) Act 1973, s.
-21, Northern Territory Representation Act, s.
-8A, and Referendums (Constitution Alteration) Act 1906, s.
-29).
+The Parliament has given the Court such jurisdiction in all matters arising under the Constitution or involving its interpretation and in trials of indictable offences against the laws of the Commonwealth.
+The Court is also a Court of Disputed Returns.